New Zealand is one heck of a b-e-a-utiful place and as its people, it would be down right rude not to explore it.

 It’s no secret New Zealand is home to some truly gorgeous walks and hikes.
 These journeys will take you to rugged mountains, emerald pools, white sand beaches, majestical forests and beyond.
 The best bit?
 There are literally hundreds of tracks to conquer.

-To help you kick off your obsession, we’ve found some of the most beautiful walks and hikes New Zealand has to offer—from short day hikes to three-day tramps and everything in between.
+To help you kick off your obsession, we’ve found ten of the best New Zealand walks—from short day hikes to three-day tramps and everything in between.
 Lace up those boots and get ready to have your mind blown.

 Abel Tasman Coast Track